I am the founder and owner of Anagram Laboratories, a thriving information security consultancy. Anagram will celebrate its 35th Anniversary in 2021.

-I have been interested in technologies of security since 1957, and have been working in the field since 1967.
+I have been interested in the technologies and ethics of information security since 1957, and have been working in the field since 1967.

 Since its founding in 1999 I have been an Advisory Board Member and the Chief Security Advisor at Salesforce.com (NYSE: CRM).
-Salesforce.com is a pioneer and leader in enterprise cloud computing, Software as a Service (SaaS), and Platform as a Service (PaaS), not to mention customer relationship management (CRM).
-The trust issues raised by cloud computing go far beyond traditional security concerns.
+Salesforce is a pioneer and the leader in cloud software for enterprise sales, marketing, service, data analytics and customer relationship management (CRM).
+The trust issues raised in this context go far beyond traditional security concerns.

-At Stanford University, I am an Affiliate at the Center for International Security and Cooperation of the Freeman Spogli Institute for International Studies.
-I work there on issues of cyber policy and security.
+At Stanford University, I am an Affiliate at CISAC, the Center for International Security and Cooperation of the Freeman Spogli Institute for International Studies.
+I work there on issues of cybersecurity policy.

-During 2000-2002 I also worked part time as a Principal Scientist at the fabled but dysfunctional Palo Alto Research Center (PARC).
+During 2000-2002 I worked part time as a Principal Scientist at the fabled but dysfunctional Palo Alto Research Center (PARC).
 My PARC colleagues and I investigated the implications of a future in which cryptographic operations are abundant.
 I organized workshops on Life in a Future of Cryptographic Abundance in 2000 and 2001.
-You are invited to read and comment on the Quicksilver Manifesto, our call to political and social action.
 My essay, Cryptographic Abundance, appeared in Technology Review for Jan/Feb 2002.

 My Erdös number is 2.